PBW parametrizations and generalized preprojective algebras

 Let $\Psi$ be the set of tuples $((L_a), (M_a), (N_a)), f, g, h)$ such that and that $f\colon M \twoheadrightarrow L$, $g\colon L \hookrightarrow N$ and $h\colon N \xrightarrow{\cong} \Sigma_i M$ in $\Efilt{\Pi}$ which satisfy that $hgf \colon M\rightarrow \Sigma_i M$ is the canonical map in Remark \ref{rem:canmap}.

-Note that $\Psi$ define principal bundles, with structural groups $G(s_i \br)$, $G(\br')$ and $G(\br)$ in the above diagram by an analogue of \cite[Section 5.2]{BK}.
+Note that $\Psi$ defines principal bundles, with structural groups $G(s_i \br)$, $G(\br')$ and $G(\br)$ in the above diagram as an analogue of \cite[\S 5.2]{BK}.
 In particular, all the maps are locally trivial fibrations with a smooth connected fiber in the diagram, so that they induce bijections between the sets of irreducible components.

 By definition, we have $\varphi_i((S_i b)^*)=0$.
 The commutativity of the above commutative diagram implies that $Z_b \cap (\Pi(\br)_{i, c}^{\times})$ and $Z_{S_i b}\cap \Pi(s_i \br)_{i, d}^{\times}$ correspond in the bijection defined by \eqref{eq:bij_saitorefl}.
 Since we take $Z_{b}$ and $Z_{S_i b}$ as crystal components, Theorem \ref{thm:maxcomp} yields our assertion by taking closures in $\Pi(\br)_{i, 0}$ and $(\Pi(s_i \br)_{i, 0})^*$. \end{proof} \end{prop} We have the following analogue of \cite[Proposition 5.5]{BK} to our setting. \begin{prop} Let $b\in B(-\infty)$ and set